sddevelopment-be/penguin-pragmatic-patterns/content/practices/convient_conventions.md

 * Your language of choice has a recommended style guide
 * Automated code analysis/linting is in place, or available
-* Your team is coherent, and able to align on a preferred style
+* Your team is cohesive and coherent, it is able to align on a preferred style
 * Your development environment offers a way to share/import code styles

  ### Deterrents

 * We have a need for expressing our individuality.
 * You work with many distinct codebases or programming languages.